HackYourFuture-CPH/teacher-curriculum/readme.md

 - https://www.youtube.com/watch?v=GEmuEWjHr5c - Teacher should guide the social process of learning.  inspire, challenge and excite.
 Not so much static teaching, more examples, exercises and misconception busting

 - Really good comment in this article: https://academiccomputing.wordpress.com/2012/05/11/predicting-live-coding/

+- Slowing down when there are mistakes: https://www.youtube.com/watch?v=ChLu2KfIAk4